leeprovoost/go-rest-api-template/README.md

 This project has already all its dependencies vendored into the `/vendor` folder, so no need to do it again.

-One piece of advice: it's generally a good practice to do this for your own project, unless you are writing a reusable library/package to be consumed by other people.
-The recommendation in the latter case is to not do any vendoring because you don't know what the vendoring strategy/toolset is of the people that are consuming your library/package.

-Side nnote: if you are upgrading from a pre-go mod project (in my case govendor) then that's quite easy.
+Side note: if you are upgrading from a pre-go mod project (in my case govendor) then that's quite easy.
 Enter the following commands step by step:

 ```
 go mod init github.com/leeprovoost/go-rest-api-template